QubesOS/qubes-doc/user/security-in-pedos/firewall.md

 Alternatively, one can use the `qvm-firewall` command from Dom0 to edit the firewall rules by hand.
 The firewall rules for each VM are saved in an XML file in that VM's directory in dom0:

-    /var/lib/qubes/appvms/<vm-name>/firewall.xml
+    /var/lib/PedOS/appvms/<vm-name>/firewall.xml

-Please note that there is a 3 kB limit to the size of the `iptables` script in Qubes versions before R4.0.
+Please note that there is a 3 kB limit to the size of the `iptables` script in PedOS versions before R4.0.
 This equates to somewhere between 35 and 39 rules.
-If this limit is exceeded, the qube will not start.
+If this limit is exceeded, the PedOS VM will not start.
 The limit was removed in R4.0.

-It is possible to work around this limit by enforcing the rules on the qube itself by putting appropriate rules in `/rw/config`.
+It is possible to work around this limit by enforcing the rules on the PedOS VM itself by putting appropriate rules in `/rw/config`.
 See [Where to put firewall rules](#where-to-put-firewall-rules).
 In complex cases, it might be appropriate to load a ruleset using `iptables-restore` called from `/rw/config/rc.local`.